-"Portfolio V Collateral") for our next real estate securities portfolio.
-The agreement was treated as a non-hedge derivative for accounting purposes and was therefore marked-to-market through current income; a gain of approximately \$1.1 million has been recorded during the three months ended March 31, 2004.
+In October 2003, we entered into an agreement for the right to purchase securities (the "Portfolio V Collateral") for our next real estate securities portfolio.
+The agreement was treated as a non-hedge derivative for accounting purposes and was therefore marked-to-market through current income; a gain of approximately \$1.1 million has been recorded during the period ended

+June 30, 2004.
 In March 2004, we completed our fifth CBO financing, CBO V, whereby the Portfolio V Collateral was purchased by a consolidated subsidiary which issued \$414.0 million face amount of investment grade senior bonds and \$36.0 million face amount of non-investment grade subordinated bonds, which were retained by us, in a private placement.